Financial-Times/content-tree/README.md

 }
 ```

-A **BigNumber** node is used to provide a description for a big number.
+**BigNumber** provides a description for a big number.
 It can contain only one BigNumberNumber and one BigNumberDescription.

 ### `BigNumberNumber`